Hamilton on pole at Monza with Alonso 10th

-MONZA, Italy Lewis Hamilton swept to pole position for the Italian Formula One Grand Prix on Saturday with McLaren team mate Jenson Button alongside while Ferrari's championship leader Fernando Alonso qualified 10th.
+MONZA, Italy Lewis Hamilton swept to pole position for the Italian Formula One Grand Prix on Saturday in an all-McLaren front row with team mate Jenson Button lining up alongside him.

 It was McLaren's third successive pole, and 23rd of Hamilton's career, and left the two Britons perfectly placed for a third win in a row after their third one-two in qualifying this season.

-Despite the show of force on a sunny afternoon in Ferrari's evocative backyard, with McLaren celebrating a record 62nd front row lockout, Hamilton still found fault with his performance.

-"I think practice was a lot better for me," said the 2008 champion, who was fastest in the morning's final session before qualifying, of what he called a 'half-decent' lap.
+"I think practice was a lot better for me," said Hamilton, who was fastest in the morning's final practice, of what he called a 'half-decent' lap at the end of the session.

-"I didn't think that lap was anywhere near good enough," added the 27-year-old, whose Formula One future has been the major talking point of the weekend with speculation raging that he could move to Mercedes.
+"I didn't think that lap was anywhere near good enough," added the 2008 world champion, whose Formula One future has been the major talking point of the weekend with speculation raging that Hamilton could move to Mercedes.

-If he was unhappy, it was nothing compared to the long faces at Ferrari after Alonso went fastest in the first two parts of qualifying and then suffered a mechanical failure with pole seemingly his for the taking.

-Ferrari said the part that had failed cost one euro to make.

-Button has finished runner-up at Monza for the past three years in a row but knows only too well that the driver on pole has also ended up the winner in six of the last 10 races there and that Hamilton will be hard to beat.
+Button has finished runner-up at Monza for the past three years in a row but knows only too well that the driver on pole has also ended up the winner in six of the last 10 races there.

 "The last few races have really shown our strength," said Button.
 "Qualifying both of us on the front row is great...but even being on the front row it's not going to be an easy race."

+Ferrari's Brazilian Felipe Massa qualified third but team mate and championship leader Fernando Alonso, who has a 24-point lead over Red Bull's champion Sebastian Vettel, could manage only 10th place on the grid for his team's home race.

-Ferrari's Brazilian Felipe Massa, whose future at Ferrari looks shakier than ever after he scored just 35 points in 12 races, qualified third.
+"I think he had a problem," said Massa, whose future at Ferrari looks shakier than ever after he scored just 35 points in 12 races.
+"He had a problem on Q3 (the third phase) and was not able to complete his lap."

 Britain's Paul Di Resta qualified fourth fastest but has a five-place grid penalty due to an unscheduled gearbox change.
 That meant Michael Schumacher, still adored by the Ferrari fans for his golden past with the team, will start on the second row instead for Mercedes.